arunbalas/MoReBikeS/README.md

-# REPO STILL IN PROGRESS!!
+# REPO STILL IN PROGRESS!
 The results are as follows

 ![GitHub Logo](/Result.JPG)